asugar13/Minerva/deliverables/iteration-01.review.md

-﻿# YOUR PRODUCT/TEAM NAME

-> _Note:_ This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
->
-> _Suggestion:_ Have your review meeting a day or two before the due date.
-This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.
+# Timetable Generator/Team 22

-## Iteration XX - Review & Retrospect
+## Iteration 01 - Review & Retrospect

-* When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING Thursday, February 9, 2017
+When: Thursday, February 9, 2017.
+1-2 pm.
-* Where: PHYSICAL LOCATION AND/OR ONLINE
-Bahen 2185
+Where: Bahen Center.
+40 St. George St, Toronto ON, M5S 2E4.
+Room 2185.

 ## Process - Reflection

-(Optional) Short introduction

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

-* 2 - 4 decisions.

 1. Decision to use trello.
 This decision was successful because it provided us with a fast and easy platform to organize and coordinate our efforts.
 Specifically, it allowed us to know which tasks are unfinished, who is working on any given task and notifies the rest of